 Treatment for complications

-Children with spina bifida also often need treatment and ongoing care from:
+Children with spina bifida often need treatment and ongoing care from healthcare professionals with expertise in:

 Parents and other caregivers are a key part of the team.
 They can learn how to help manage a child's condition and how to encourage and support the child emotionally and socially.